jgwhite/ember-without-data/README.md

 with a CSV data source.
 The post describes a more abstract and idealised scenario.

+Thanks to [LuckyMe](http://thisisluckyme.com), your catalogue makes a great dataset.

 ---

 ### A Quick Question for Ember’s Core Team